 – If you get help, the answers you get will force you to use the command line anyway, there is rarely a way around it.

 – Bitnami and Softaculous don’t allow you to choose the version to be installed.
 Both Bitnami and Softaculous usually install the latest version, which is most probably NOT the one you want to install.
 Here’s a brief guide on how to choose the right version of Mautic for your use case: https://mauteam.org/download-mautic

 There are so many good tutorials out there about how to install Mautic on most of the Linux distros, it just takes a few minutes to follow these… and yes, you might need to learn a few things in the process, totally worth it, cause guess what, you will need to learn those things anyway in order to fix any problems in the future.
-Update: I just wrote a very basic, introductory post about how to install Mautic in a few minutes that is tailored to be simple and get you started in no time, Mautic installation in 7 min. with PHP 7.2 on Ubuntu 18.04
+Update: I just wrote a very basic, introductory post about how to install Mautic in a few minutes that is tailored to be simple and get you started in no time, Mautic 3 installation in 3 simple steps on a VPS.

 Hi, thank you for reading this article, hope you found it useful.

 My name is Yosu Cadilla, I’ve been both a Marketer since 1996 and a Systems Administrator since 2000, switching back and forth and mixing both trades.
 Since discovering Mautic, I’ve been specializing in large Mautic deployments as well as Mautic for agencies.
 Nowadays all my clients are Mautic related.